hexbatch/apple-core/layer-docs/g-interaction-layers/communication.md

 The communication api uses items api to record the messages and info, and to send that info to the users in the instance.

 Some communication integrations it makes more sense to use a protected message set for chat or reply chains, for things like chat conversations, or message communication replies.
-For example, a new top level email can be a new item, and the replies under it can be protected message tokens in that message set.
+For example, a new top level email can be a new item, and the replies under it can be protected message elements in that message set.

 ## Agent networking